rmeza09/GreenWebApp/README.md

 ### Current Updates
 - The Render backend is up and running.
-- Locally the front end is up and running.
+- The front end is in production, up and running.
-- Working on changing the fetch calls from the local server to the Render server.
-- Frontend is not currently displaying from the production, main branch.
 - Full project can be run from the testing branch locally.

 ## 🌱 Features